qPCR4vir/nana-docs/source/02-Getting Started.md

 \skip  events().mouse_dropfiles
 \until });
-Sets a Drag'n Drop event for the textbox, it allows user to open a file by dragging the file outside of the program and dropping the file inside the program.
+Sets a Drag'n Drop event for the textbox.
+It allows user to open a file by dragging the file from outside of the program and dropping it inside the program.
-The call of _m_ask_save() here is to try to ask user to save the edited text.
+The call of _m_ask_save() here is to try to ask the user to save the edited text.

 \skip  events().unload
 \until  });
-Sets an unload event for the form, it enables program to ask user to save the edited text when closing the program, and if user cancels the messagebox, the program stops closing.
+Sets an unload event for the form.
+It enables the program to ask the user to save the edited text when closing the program, and if the user cancels the messagebox, the program stops closing.

 \skipline _m_pick_file
-We start with a private member function `_m_pick_file()`, this function is to tell user to select a file.
+We start with private member functions. `_m_pick_file()` is to tell user to select a file.

-\skipline return (fbox.show() ?
+\skipline fbox.show()
+\until  return (
-If the user clicks the "cancel" button or closes the dialogue by clicking the 'X' close button, `fbox.show()` returns `false` for no file selection.
+If the user clicks the "cancel" button or closes the dialogue by clicking the 'X' close button, `fbox.show()` returns an empty vector of file names.

 \skipline _m_ask_save()
-This function will have asked user to save the text to a file by the time the text is closed.
+This function will ask the user to save the text to a file by the time the text is closed.

 \skipline (textbox_.edited())
 Determines whether the text has been edited.
 If there are modifications to the text, then it ask to save it.

 \skipline  textbox_.filename
 When the textbox opens a file or saves a text to a file, the textbox will keep the filename.
-If `fs` is empty, the program asks user to select a file to save the text. `_m_ask_save()` has a return type `bool`.
-It returns `false` if and only if the user cancel the selection.
+If `fs` is empty, the program asks the user to select a file to save the text.

 \skipline _m_make_menus()
 Sets menus for the menubar.